 Professor Neidle teaches courses in general linguistics and French linguistics.
 Her research interests include syntactic theory and the syntactic structure of American Sign Language (ASL).

-Some major new releases are coming in Spring/Summer 2017: A new Java version of SignStream®, for linguistic annotation and analysis of video data, will be released in June 2017, with release of a new version of our Web-based Data Access Interface (DAI 2) to follow shortly thereafter.
-Both of these tools will include substantially expanded functionality relative to the previous versions and will allow access to a large new collection of linguistically annotated American Sign Language (ASL) data.
+New software releases: A new Java version of SignStream®, for linguistic annotation and analysis of video data, has just been released (August 2017), with release of a new version of our Web-based Data Access Interface (DAI 2) to follow soon.
+Both of these tools include substantially expanded functionality relative to the previous versions and will allow access to a large new collection of linguistically annotated American Sign Language (ASL) data.

 See this page for information about this research.
 Publications include The Syntax of American Sign Language: Functional Categories and Hierarchical Structure (MIT Press) and The Role of Case in Russian Syntax (Dordrecht: Kluwer).

 CAS LX 372